Wednesday, July 4, 2018

 The concept was first conceived decades ago by French filmmaker Luc Besson when he was 16.
 THE FIFTH ELEMENT is a colourful and entertaining sci-fi movie made after his groundbreaking 1994 masterpiece Leon: The Professional was successful.
 Some moviegoers claimed it was a dumb and cheesy film, while others thought it was impressive.
 I believe so myself, and there's nothing wrong with this movie that came out in the same year as the Star Wars special editions and James Cameron's Titanicexcept for one defect.
 It may have prevented THE FIFTH ELEMENT from being accomplished as the best movie of 1997.
 Immersive visuals, city landscapes and masterful concepts were designed beautifully with regal splendour as Luc Besson interpreted the future for sci-fi-loving audiences.
 It may have inspired George Lucas to create more of this city scenery for one of the Star Wars prequels, Attack of the Clones.

 The cast is no huger than the extraordinary visuals on the left side of a plate.
 Bruce Willis was a multi-talented actor who ended up in this farce, even though he wasn't my favourite action star.
 He was convincing as the ex-military turned cab driver who finds himself in a predicament to save the universe, Korben Dallas.
 Milla Jovovich was pleasant to watch as the actress fits the bill of Korben's love interest and is the key to everything.
 Gary Oldman enjoys getting villainous roles and doing so without being typecast.
 Here, he portrays the immorally corrupt businessman Zorg, who speaks with a Southern accent, which differs from Oldman's English accent and is over-the-top rather than serious.
 All the actors are good.
-One particular performance I did not like is from Chris Tucker, whose musician Ruby Rhod acts like a prima donna and is very annoying.
+One particular performance I did not like was by Chris Tucker, whose musician Ruby Rhod acts like a prima donna and is very annoying.

 Humorous, imaginative and explosive.
 Those are the three simple words I describe about THE FIFTH ELEMENT.
 It's been good to re-watch this movie again, but I know it's cheesy.
 Most moviegoers would agree this is a semi-decent feature.